banner of the fretwork patterns web page

 These two pictures are courtesy of Boris Radovskiy from the USA.
 He is a member of the Carolina Scrollers club.
 The cabinet is made with walnut and cherry hardwoods.
 It is finished with semi gloss polyurethane.

 The pattern has been designed to use 1/4 and 1/8 inches wood or 6 and 3 mm wood.
-By scaling the pattern appropriately any other wood widths can also be used.
-These are the measures of the mirror depending on the wood width you use:
+By scaling the pattern appropriately any other wood thickness can also be used.
+These are the measures of the mirror depending on the wood thickness you use:

 Height Width Depth